-In his predictions about the future the writer PW Singer (one who really knew how to predict the future because he had love for the future) says that we should focus less on the fear of a robot "revolt" and more on the beginning of a peaceful and profitable revolution.
+In his predictions about the future the writer PW Singer (one who could really predict the future because he had love for the future) says a simple thing.
+He says we should focus less on fear of a robot "riot" for years to come.
+Perhaps, worry more about the start of a peaceful and profitable revolution.

 Singer said that people have already forgotten the traumas inflicted by the previous industrial revolution, but we are already seeing the disruption of jobs and roles, the alteration of voting policies, the rise of new legal and ethical issues, and new policies. and ideologies.